 This On Demand Webinar is 3 hours.
 Access information, resources and CEU information will be sent to you shortly after registration and registrants will be given unlimited access to the recording for a full year

-Author of more than 20 books, rating scales and clinical manuals, Russell Barkley is an internationally-recognized authority on ADHD.
+Author of more than 20 books, rating scales, and clinical manuals, Russell Barkley is an internationally recognized authority on ADHD.
 His work is considered to be the cornerstone for best practices in the assessment and management of ADHD.
-Join Dr. Barkley in this 3-hour INTERACTIVE Live Webcast with opportunities to:

 Dr. Barkley will provide a “deep dive” into the advances in understanding ADHD and the implications of these theoretical and research-based developments on diagnosis and management.

 In these unprecedented times, there is no research on the nature of things such as the impact of sheltering entirely at home on people with ADHD for entire days.
 Nevertheless, Dr. Barkley can discuss recommendations and insights extrapolated from existing treatment research.
 He will touch on topics such as:

 - Aspects of COVID-19 emergency measures such as social distancing, homeschooling, and quarantine and what it means through the lens of an ADHD diagnosis